firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-17-there-will-be-no-alien-invasion.md

 First, are you really going to eat thirty-five thousand bars of chocolate?
 How many of you are there, anyway?

-Second, here’s what I’m not doing tonight: I’m not reading the very dense _Introduction to Our Alien Species_ pamphlet that you left on my desk, looking for clues for how to thwart your invasion, because there will be no invasion.
+Second, here’s what I’m not doing tonight: I’m not reading the very dense “Introduction to Our Alien Species” pamphlet that you left on my desk, looking for clues for how to thwart your invasion, because there will be no invasion.
 Instead, I am going to find out how the hell your electromagnetic junk mail is making it into the anechoic chamber to contaminate my readings.
 I’m putting an end to it.
 And then I’m finishing enough work to submit to a particular, exclusive conference, the abstracts for which are due in two weeks.

 Tell you what: I recommend my labmate Ernest for this position.
 I’ll give him your little pamphlet.
 You swap his photo with mine and beam him up.
 Ba-bang.
 He’s been “finishing his doctorate” for eleven years now, and his breath smells like stale tuna fish.
 My advisor might pay you to take him.
 If he doesn’t, I will.